OIDemi/OIDemi/README.md

 ### 👨‍💻 About Me

-A young developer curious about building backend software solutions with Java
+A young developer curious about building backend software solutions with C#

 🌱 **Currently Learning**:
-- **Java** - To build backend systems
+- **C#** - To build backend systems

 ---